lambrechtslab/CREDENToR/README.md

 - `-p` _\<thread_num\>_ Assign thread number.
 It is a Julia parameter and should be putted between `julia` and `redentor.jl`.
 Optional (default=1).

 ### Output
-`RAT_info.tsv`, `RAT_readcount.tsv`, and `RAT_RPKM.tsv` are the information, read count, and read per kilobase of transcript, per million mapped reads of all detected RATs, respectively.
-For the RAT gene structure, please see `work/StringTieMerged.gtf`.
+`RAT_info.tsv`, `RAT_readcount.tsv`, and `RAT_RPKM.tsv` are the information, read count, and read per kilobase of transcript, per million mapped reads of all detected CTs, respectively.
+For the CT gene structure, please see `work/StringTieMerged.gtf`.

 ### Tips
 - When the pipeline is interupted and rerun in the same folder, the previously finished steps will be skipped.